ppy/osu-wiki/wiki/Tournaments/SOLMT/2019/en.md

 ## Organisation

-The Speed of Light Mania Tournament is run by various community members.
+The Speed of Light Mania Tournament was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |